Healthy Holiday Munchies Take the Sneak Out of Snacking

 View the full printable recipe

-I was introduced to wasabi peas years ago and no matter how often I snack on them, I never tire of that wonderful burst of flavour when you pop one into your mouth!
+I was introduced to wasabi peas years ago and no matter how often I snack on them, I never tire of that wonderful burst of flavour when I pop one into my mouth!
 In my circle of friends we often joke that one never gets bored at a party when sitting next to a bowl of enlivening wasabi peas.

 Ingredients: